-- Reports made directly to the APVMA by non-registrants (voluntary reports) are copied to the product registrant, who is then required to evaluate each report.
-The registrant may contact the reporting person or the attending veterinarian to help determine if any follow-up work is required.
+- Reports made directly to the APVMA by non-registrants (voluntary reports) are copied to the product registration holder, who is then required to evaluate each report.
+The registration holder may contact the reporting person or the attending veterinarian to help determine if any follow-up work is required.

 - The APVMA also considers any scientific information or information about a registered product that is published or provided by an equivalent international organisation.

 - We consider whether the product was used according to label instructions and warnings or whether the use was off-label.